Originally published on April 12, 2021 and has been updated on January 27, 2023.

 How Often Do Late-Term Abortions Result in Live Births?

-The CDC estimates that between 2003 and 2014, at least 143 babies died after being born alive during abortions, and it is very possible that this undercounts the actual number.
+The CDC estimates that between 2003 and 2014, at least 143 babies died after being born alive during abortions, and the CDC acknowledges it is very possible that this undercounts the actual number.
 Additionally, the CDC report counts only babies who were born alive during abortions and then later passed away – it does not include babies who survived attempted abortions and are still alive.

 Don’t State Laws Already Protect Babies Born Alive During Abortions?

-Only 17 states have laws offering robust protections to babies who survive abortions, although others have recently taken steps to strengthen their laws.
+Only 18 states have laws offering robust protections to babies who survive abortions, although others have recently taken steps to strengthen their laws.
 However, many of the states with the most extreme abortion laws do not afford such protection to born-alive babies.
 Alaska, Colorado, New Jersey, New Mexico, Oregon, Vermont, and the District of Columbia all permit abortion at any time for any reason, yet none of these states has established legal protections for born-alive infants.
-Some states like New York and Illinois have even enacted laws that eliminate protections for babies born alive.
+Some states like New York and Illinois have even enacted laws that eliminated previous protections for babies born alive.
 A strong federal law is necessary to ensure that all infants who survive abortions are protected, not just those born in certain states.

 As Melissa Ohden, abortion survivor and long-time advocate of the Born Alive Abortion Survivors Protection Act, wrote to the Daily Signal, “No one’s life, no survivor’s care, should be dependent upon who is working that day.
 A law that clearly states that abortion survivors have equal protection and that there are legal consequences for abortionist’s failing to do so is important and necessary.”